johnfelixespinosa/johnfelixespinosa.github.io/_posts/2017-05-14-Scraping-the-Web,-One-Site-at-a-Time.md

 ### Future refactoring

-I'll go through the entire application and can refactor a lot of my redundant code such as my print_category method in the CLI class along with the make_posts method within the scraper class.
+I can go through the entire application and can refactor a lot of my redundant code such as my print_category method in the CLI class along with the make_posts method within the scraper class.
 I know I can find a more elegant way to do what those methods intend to do rather than repetitive else/if statements.
 I also plan to re-examine my gets user input sections within the CLI, as I don't believe my begin/rescue features are working properly.

 As it is currently, the class variable @all within the post class stores the posts for only one category at a time.
 If the user decides they would like to see the posts of a different category, then the @all variable is cleared using the clear class method.
 This works, but what if I wanted to add later on find by name or a search by author feature?
 The app wouldn't be able to do so as it only stores the info for one category at a time.
 What if an author has a post in two separate categories?
 The application wouldn't be able to do that function.
 I'm still mulling over how I would store the posts objects, I'm sure the solution is simple and I'm just over complicating it mentally.